-Fibreglass or glass fibre is a reinforced plastic material which is composed of a woven material that is embedded with glass fibres which are randomly laid across each other and held together with a binding substance.
+The fibreglass or glass fibre is a reinforced plastic material which is composed of a woven material that is embedded with glass fibres which are randomly laid across each other and held together with a binding substance.
 Fibreglass is combined with resin to form an extremely strong and durable composite.
 Fibreglass can be supplied flattened into a sheet called a strand mat, or woven into a fabric.

 Fibreglass, also known as glass reinforced plastic or GRP, can be sold as a raw material or used in manufacturing to produce moulded products which are subjected to pultrusion or hot press manufacturing.

 Fibreglass comes in different forms.

 Fibreglass can be classified according to the raw materials and their proportions used to make it into the following major types: